aruth2/spectrum-slicing/README.md

 The spectrum slicing algorithm may be appropriate for your problem if *all* the following conditions are met:

 1. [The matrix to be diagonalized is sparse and symmetric](#time-to-solution-versus-sparsity)
 1. The matrix is real (At present only routines for real matrices are presented.
-Routines for complex matrices will be available in a future release, however they will be restricted to full multicommunicator mode which may limit performance in some situations).
+Routines for complex matrices will be available in a future release, however they will be restricted to full multicommunicator mode which will limit problem size).

 Additionally *at least one* of the following must be true for reasonable performance:
 1. [The eigenspectrum is nearly linearly distributed.](*poor-distribution-of-eigenspectrum)